sciurus/nashdev-lita/README.md

 ## Adding Plugins

 Lita plugins are distributed as ruby gems.
 You can see a list of available ones [here](https://www.lita.io/plugins).
-To add one to this bot, add it the the Gemfile and submit a pull request!
+To add one to this bot,

+1. Add it to the Gemfile
+1. Run `bundle install` to lock the version
+1. Commit both Gemfile and Gemfile.lock
+1. Open a pull request

 ## Running Locally

 You may want to run the bot locally for testing.
+There is a sample configuration that will let you interact with Lita via your shell instead of through slack.

 ### Requirements